mmolari/blactxm15-context-analysis/README.md

 | NUNRRBEPHS |     1 |          1 |  653 | False      | False |
 | ZXLWLYIAHU |     1 |          1 |  108 | False      | False |

 In the folder `results/alignments` we export the alignments for every block.
-These can be inspected with softwares such as [AliView](https://ormbunkar.se/aliview/).
+These can be inspected with software such as [AliView](https://ormbunkar.se/aliview/).
 Below is the visualization of the alignment for block `ABVFBXCQSS`.

 ![alignment](./figs/aliview_ABVFBXCQSS.png)